-Muslim readers will be happy to know that Fat Boy’s has also ropened a halal joint, which apparently is just as sinful and heart-attack inducing as its non-halal counterpart.
+Muslim readers will be happy to know that Fat Boy’s has also opened a Halal-certified joint, which apparently is just as sinful and heart-attack inducing as its non-Halal counterpart.
 Check it out here!

 Both burgers are available in both Fat Boy’s, and in Fat Papa’s.

 Price range: Burgers go from S$11 – S$19.80, while mains go from S$13 – S$22.

 Opening hours: Opening hours differ from outlet to outlet, with most closing at either 11PM, and 12AM.
 Check them out here.